 Mushroom Arancini are naturally vegetarian and nut-free.
 However, it’s really easy to adapt this recipe to be both vegan and gluten free.

 To make this recipe Vegan, simply skip the mozzarella stuffing or replace it with a good vegan mozzarella.
-To coat the arancini, first dip in flour then into a non-dairy milk, and then the breadcrumbs.
+To coat the arancini, simply roll in breadcrumbs – the creaminess of risotto should make them stick.
 Furthermore, if you’re craving a more classically cheesy flavour mix some nutritional yeast into the breadcrumb mixture.

 To make this recipe Gluten Free, all you need to do is use gluten-free breadcrumbs.
 You can buy pre-made gluten free breadcrumbs or simply take a slice or two of bread to a blender and make your own.
 Arborio rice and cornflour are both naturally gluten free so there’s no more work to do!

 What are Dried Porcini Mushrooms?

 In this recipe I use dried porcini mushrooms soaked in warm water to flavour the risotto.
 Wild porcini mushrooms have a delightful nutty, smoky flavour that you’ll be hard pressed to find in other more common mushroom varieties.
 Because of their exquisite flavour the fresh mushrooms are a prized ingredient and priced highly as a result.
 The dried version is less expensive and means you’ll have access to an even more tasty version available year round.

 They are a great investment if you enjoy cooking European dishes – particularly Italian and French cuisine – as only a small quantity is required for intense flavour and therefore they last a considerable amount of time.

 For this dish we will soak them in warm water to rehydrate the mushroom.
 Then we simply add the chopped mushrooms along with the ‘broth’, which has lots of delicious flavouring, to the dish.
 It’s not essential to a risotto, but nonetheless I highly recommend trying it as it will give us the deep umami and intense mushroom flavour we are looking for.
 I don’t use alcohol in my recipes, so this is a great alternative to add more flavour.

 This recipe is …